ruchitachandhok/sei-flex-49/w02/d2/objects-lab.md

   <li><a href="https://www.w3schools.com/js/exercise_js.asp?filename=exercise_js_objects1">Basic Objects Practice 1 (W3Schools)</a></li>
 </ul>

-## Notes for Exercise 1:
+## Prep for Exercise 1:

-Objects are lists of values similar to arrays, except values are identified by keys instead of integers.
+Objects are essentailly a collection of properties: keys (you can think of this much like a variable name) and values (can be a number, a string, or any other legitimate piece of data).

-Here is an example:
+Here is an example of an object with two properties:

 ```js
 const foodPreferences = {